Samsung, Marvel use virtual reality for 'Avenger' movie ads

 "It's an ambition that is deeper than product placement," said Bryan Rowles, executive creative director at 72andSunny.
 "It's rare to work on a piece of technology in its infancy.
 It will be interesting to see where it goes and if it will catch on."

-One of the short VR films for the Avengers movie co-stars international sports figures including football star Lionel Messi and professional football player Eddie Lacy, and shows their experience being transformed into a super heroes.
+One of the short VR films co-stars international sports figures including soccer star Lionel Messi and professional football player Eddie Lacy, and shows their experience being transformed into a super heroes.

 In another, a user experiences a battle between the Avengers and a robot army, in 3D slow motion, with a 360-degree view.